PowerLoom/docs/docs/Protocol/Specifications/Snapshotter/snapshot-build.md

 ## Snapshot Computation Modules
 ---

-As briefly introduced in the section on snapshotter implementations that [leverage Git Submodules for specific computation logic](/docs/build-with-powerloom/snapshotter-node/architecture), the modules are specified in the configuration for project types under the key `processor`.
+As briefly introduced in the section on Snapshotter implementations that [leverage Git Submodules for specific computation logic](/docs/build-with-powerloom/snapshotter-node/architecture), the modules are specified in the configuration for project types under the key `processor`.

 ```json reference
 https://github.com/Powerloom/snapshotter-configs/blob/39e4713cdd96fff99d100f1dea7fb7332df9e491/projects.example.json#L15-L28